 - genetic testing

 Your doctor may also recommend that you temporarily wear a device to detect heart arrhythmias.
-These include portable devices such as Holter or event monitors, which you wear for 24 to 48 hours at a time.
+These include portable devices such as Holter or event monitors, which you wear for

 If you’re diagnosed with HCM, a doctor can recommend treatments to reduce any symptoms you’re experiencing, as well as to help prevent complications.
 These may include medications such as beta-blockers or calcium channel blockers.